ALASdoo/alasdoo_com_v2/content/english/services.md

   content: 'We save our clients’ time and money by providing experienced and devoted
     experts, as well as in&#8209;depth analyses
     and consulting on improving software
-    development and QA processes'
+    development and QA processes.

+    Contact us to get free recommendations for your project.'
   button:
     enable: true
     type: 'primary'
-    label: 'Get a free assessment'
+    label: 'Contact us'
     link: '/contact'

 ######################### what_we_do #####################